 The Company was incorporated under the Business Corporations Act (British Columbia) on September 19, 2013.
 On August 1, 2018, the Company acquired HealthVue.
 On January 28, 2019, the company acquired Cloud Practice.
-The Company's main revenue is generated from the operation and management of both primary care clinics and from the sale of healthcare software using a software as a service ("SAAS") model.
+On July 17, 2019, the company acquired two Pharmacies.
+The Company's main revenue is generated from the operation and management of both primary care clinics, pharmacies and from the sale of healthcare software using a software as a service ("SAAS") model.